 men are incessantly glorifying, seeing our erring and fallen nature, on Thy shoulders,

 Christ’s exaltation to glory and His seating at the right hand of the Father.
-It is the image of the full indulgence of His humanity.
-By all His acts, incarnation, death, and resurrection, He gradually indigenized the human nature which He assumed, but by His ascension He fully transfigured it.
+So, it is the image of the total indulgence of His humanity.
+By all His acts, incarnation, death, and resurrection, He gradually indigenized the human nature which He assumed.
+But He fully transfigured it by His ascension.
 Because of the supreme transfiguration of His body, Christ can become interior to those who believe in Him.
 The Ascension of the Lord does not mean His withdrawal from creation, for He continues to be present and working through the Holy Spirit.

-Christ, through His ascension, does not only show where man must reach, but He makes Himself the way and the power for man to reach this state.
+Christ, through His ascension, not only shows where man must reach, but He makes Himself the way and the power to reach this state.
 He sits on the divine throne of glory, but He also dwells in the hearts of those who love Him.

 - Winter, P. (2014).
 Therefore the trial of Jesus. de Gruyter.

 - Schottroff, L. (2006).
 The parables of Jesus.
 Fortress Press.